ThomasMBury/ewstools/paper/paper.md

 EWS to their own data.

-`ewstools` is an accessible Python package for computing, analysing and visualising EWS in time series data.
+`ewstools` is an accessible Python package for computing, analysing, and visualising EWS in time series data.
 The package provides:

 - An intuitive, object-oriented framework for working with EWS in a given time series